eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 ## Motivation

-The motivation for this RFC comes from [eslint/markdown#294](https://github.com/eslint/markdown/issues/294) and [eslint/markdown#449](https://github.com/eslint/markdown/issues/449).
+The motivation for this RFC comes from [eslint/markdown#294](https://github.com/eslint/markdown/issues/294).

 Currently, GitHub supports a special syntax for alerts that isn't mentioned in the [GitHub Flavored Markdown spec](https://github.github.com/gfm/) and isn't parsed by the existing [`micromark-extension-gfm`](https://github.com/micromark/micromark-extension-gfm?tab=readme-ov-file#when-to-use-this) and [`mdast-util-gfm`](https://github.com/syntax-tree/mdast-util-gfm?tab=readme-ov-file#when-to-use-this) packages, which are used internally by `@eslint/markdown` to parse Markdown content and create AST nodes.